crandylb/small/README.txt

 module.
 Alphanumeric tokens are looked up using symacc and properties are returned in the LEXEME array.
 Numeric tokens are evaluated as scanned and value returned in LEXEME(1).

+Update 12/06/2014 Fix two off-by-one bugs.
+In testlex add one char space for end-of-line marker (-1).
+In lex fix addressing of single character token.

 testcase
 This directory tests the CASE statement.
 The case label list is zero indexed